resource-watch/slate/source/includes/api/_layer.md

 | dataset           | UuId of the dataset                       | Text    | Uuid of Dataset                                 | No

-> To create a layer, you have to do a POST with the following body:
+> To create a layer, you have to do a POST request with the following body:

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/dataset/<dataset_id>/layer \